CentroidKV: Efficient Long-Context LLM Inference via KV Cache Clustering: Conclusion and Limitations

 \section{Conclusion and Limitations}

-This paper presents Chelsea, a simple yet effective framework for online KV cache clustering that improves the efficiency of long-context LLM inference.
-Chelsea reduces KV cache memory usage by up to 80\% without compromising accuracy on most tasks, while accelerating the decoding stage by up to $3.19\times$ and reducing end-to-end latency by up to $2.72\times$.
+This paper presents CentroidKV, a simple yet effective framework for online KV cache clustering that improves the efficiency of long-context LLM inference.
+CentroidKV reduces KV cache memory usage by up to 75\% without compromising accuracy on most tasks, while accelerating the decoding stage by up to $1.92\times$ and increasing the throughput by up to $4\times$.
 However, our work focuses on compressing the KV cache on the GPU and does not investigate memory offloading strategies.
 A promising direction for future research is to perform clustering on the CPU and transfer the resulting centroids to the GPU.
-Additionally, Chelsea currently employs a manually specified, static compression ratio and restricts cache reduction to at most half at each clustering step.
-This could be addressed by designing a dynamic compression strategy in future work.
+Additionally, CentroidKV currently employs a manually specified compression-ratio schedule and restricts cache reduction to at most half at each clustering step.
+This could be addressed by designing an adaptive compression strategy in future work.